dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-bounding-box.md

 ### Source is on Github

-The source code examples that I am writing about here can also be [found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-compute-bounding-box)
+The source code examples that I am writing about here can also be [found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-buffer-geometry-compute-bounding-box).
+This is also where I place the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

 ### Version Numbers

-When I first wrote this post I was using r140 of threejs.
+When I first wrote this post I was using r140 of threejs, and the last time I came around to do a little editing I was using r146.

 ## 1 - Basic Compute Bounding Box examples